 FINANCIAL INFORMATION: Winter Session - 2017

-The Free Drop/Add period for 5-week classes ends Friday January 6 and for 4-week classes January 12.
+The Registration and Free Drop/Add period for 5-week classes ended

 The University of Delaware provides access to your student account through your My Finances online student financing site, available at